E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/PaPIM/readme.rst

 Source Code
 ___________

-The PaPIM module source code is located at: https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/PIM/tree/master/source.
+The PaPIM module source code can be obtained from: https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/PIM/tree/master/source.

 Source Code Documentation
 _________________________

-The source code documentation is given at https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/PIM/tree/master/doc.
+The source code documentation is given at this `link <https://gitlab.e-cam2020.eu:10443/Quantum-Dynamics/PIM/tree/master/doc>`_.
 The documentation files (html and latex format) are obtained by executing the ``make`` command in the ./doc directory:

 ::